WIC

-The Women, Infants, and Children (WIC) Program administered by Lewis County Public Health & Social Services (PHSS) closes its main Chehalis office at 3pm on Fridays.
-Chehalis office hours: - Monday, Tuesday, Wednesday 8am to 5pm; - Thursday 8am to 7pm; and - Friday 8am to 3pm.
+The Women, Infants, and Children (WIC) Program is administered by Lewis County Public Health & Social Services (PHSS).
 WIC services assure healthy pregnancies, healthy birth outcomes, and healthy growth and development for women, infants, and children up to age five.
 WIC is available at the Public Health Building, 360 NW North Street in downtown Chehalis.
 WIC staff also make monthly visits to Randle, Mossyrock, and Winlock.
 Families of all sizes and types may qualify for WIC.
 Call 360-740-1255 or 1-800-562-6130 ext.
 1255.
 This institution is an equal opportunity provider.
 The Washington State WIC Nutrition program does not discriminate.

 Women, Infants & Children (WIC)